clementpoh/logic/GLOSSARY.md

 # Law of non-contradiction
 Contradictory statements cannot both be true in the same sense at the same time. $$\neg P \land P$$ is unsatisfiable.

-# Law of the undistributed middle
+# Law of the excluded middle
 For any proposition, either that proposition is true, or its negation is true. $$\neg P \lor P$$ is a tautology.

 # Sound argument